IraCherginyshka/AwesomeTetrisGame/README.md

 - checkout on `pr-pages` branch
 - run "npm ci"
-- run "npm run eslint" & "npm run test"
+- run "npm run eslint" & "npm run test-headless"
-- run "ng build --prod",
+- run "npm run build",
 - copy `dist/` directory to the `server/` directory
 - delete all source files and folders that are not required for deployment